Kakachia777/Langchain-Agency/README.md

 We have developed a several Agency Bots where we need to provide instructions and it will handle all of the coding.
 This is accomplished with the assistance of CrewAI, DeepInfra and the Google Gemini-Pro model.

 This provides the potential to create complex workflows with a variety of conditions.
-A Python file contains the output gaming code.
 Something needs minor adjustments to function properly.

 ## Installation